Vyral/robert-mack/_posts/2019-07-23-introducing-kirsten-our-client-care-concierge.md

 At the end of the day, buying or selling a home can be a stressful situation, and over the last three or four years, our goal has been to make sure our clients have an amazing experience.
 We’re trying to create predictability and high customer satisfaction.&nbsp;

-From now on, you’ll be hearing from Kirsten from time to time to make sure their your needs are being met. **We wouldn’t be where we are without you, and we appreciate your support.&nbsp;**
+From now on, you’ll be hearing from Kirsten from time to time to make sure that your needs are being met. **We wouldn’t be where we are without you, and we appreciate your support.&nbsp;**

 If you have any questions about this or any other real estate topic, don’t hesitate to reach out to us.
 I hope to talk to you soon.
 Until then, happy selling\!